DieSkaarj/CPC_Translations/README.md

 The translations available here are offered as IPS patches.
-To apply them to your tape images your will need an IPS patch utility, like LunarIPS.
+To apply them to your tape images you will need an IPS patch utility, like LunarIPS.

 [Hundra](./Hundra)|[Phantis](./Phantis)
 :-:|:-: